learn-co-curriculum/partial-locals-lab/README.md

 ## Instructions

 1. Refactor the `_form.html.erb` partial to pass through the form object as a local.
+Because the form block will start on both the students/new and students/edit pages, let's rename our partial from `_form.html.erb` to `_fields.html.erb` as now it will contain all of the fields (and the submit button).

 2. Refactor the `_student.html.erb` partial to pass through each rendered student as a local.

 3. On the classroom show page, iterate through each classroom's students and display each of them using our `_student.html.erb` partial with locals.

-3. Add in a search functionality such that students search for a course by subject and see all matching results.
+3. Add in a search functionality such that users can search for a course by subject and see all matching results.
 The results should be displayed by rendering a `classrooms/_classroom.html.erb` partial.

 <a href='https://learn.co/lessons/partial-locals-lab' data-visibility='hidden'>View this lesson on Learn.co</a>